connxio/docs/docs/integrations/synchronous.md

 # Synchronous Communication

 Connxio provides an option for synchronous communication through its API.
-We included this for multiple reasons.
-We wanted to facilitate communication with systems on the outbound connection, and because, in many cases, it makes sense to wait for a response and do something with the data when the operation is completed, just to name a few.
+We included this for multiple reasons, some of which relate to execution flows within systems.
+We wanted to facilitate communication with systems on the outbound connection, and because it can often make sense to wait for a response and do something with the data when the operation is completed.

 ## Configuring the Adapter